mauvera94/Agile-Multiverse/Agile_Multiverse/Scrum pillar of inspection.md

 Inspection is enabled by maintaining a cadence in the shape of the [[Scrum events]].

+Only what has already happened may be used for forward-looking decision making.

 Inspection enables [[Scrum pillar of adaptation]].

 Relatad: [[lean thinking]]